 Recent data from Technorati’s State of the Blogosphere 2011 has revealed that blogging about brands is more popular than ever.
 However, the relationship between brands and bloggers could be improved somewhat, to allow for better online PR and user engagement.

 eMarketer have published the data from the State of the Blogosphere 2011 report which details exactly how bloggers feel when writing about brands, how influential it is and what their relationship with said brands is like.
-The report gives some fascinating insights as seen in the table below.

 For example, when it comes to writing about brands they love or hate, 38% of bloggers are actively involved in writing pieces.
 A further 34% of bloggers actually write product or service reviews for brands, with more professional writers, either part time or full time being more likely to write about such brands as opposed to those who write as a hobby.

 So, we’ve established that bloggers, more so professional ones, like to write about brands.
 The staggering thing is the influence blogs have over readers and other bloggers, with 68% of bloggers saying that they are actually influenced by other blogs they read.